austincrft/dotnet-test.nvim/README.md

     local dotnet_test = require("dotnet-test")

     -- This plugin does not require calling setup if you're using defaults.
-    -- I find the `dotnet build` cmd verbose so I set it to quiet dotnet_test.setup({
+    -- I find the `dotnet build` cmd verbose, so I set it to quiet dotnet_test.setup({
       build = {
         args = { "--verbosity", "quiet" },